atomone-hub/genesis/COMPENDIUM.md

 - Discussion on preventing governance misuse for "griefing" and ensuring it represents the will of the common Atom One delegator.
 - Proposals to lock voting rights to addresses staked at the beginning of each proposal and to restrict last-minute vote changes.
 - Mandating public community hearings for new governance proposals and a minimum discussion period on public forums.
-- Exploring better utilization of Atom One delegators/voters in negotiations and proposal iterations.
+- Exploring better utilization of AtomOne delegators/voters in negotiations and proposal iterations.
 - Strategies to minimize spam proposals and standardize community pool-funded operations.
 - Suggestions for alternative validator power structures, including validators voting as per their delegator's majority.
 - Debating voting limitations for "dust accounts" and recalibrating quorum requirements.